-But I am not denying the efficient way of how the broken characters breathe life to the story.
+But I am not denying the efficient way of how the broken characters breathe life into the story.
 That’s what I feel on its fictional narrative treatment.

-All the four featured families had imparted indispensable lessons about family relationship, parental failures and marital hitches.
+All the four featured families had imparted indispensable lessons about family relationships, parental failures, and marital hitches.
 Depicting the debilitating pressure of youth on strengthening their education merits for their future was another excellent highlight.

 I chose to review this series in its drama viewpoint than its satire delivery because I really can’t gripe on the audacity of the rich people to spend money for their children’s future.

 SKY Castle is available on Netflix and Viu.